 Q: What would a federal tax credit for gifts to scholarship-granting organizations mean?

-A: The measure currently under consideration in Congress would allow individuals to receive a dollar for dollar tax credit for donations to scholarship granting organizations (SGOs) offering K-12 scholarships.
-This legislation represents the best chance to bring education freedom to all 50 states by 2026.
+A: The measure included in the budget bill that was signed into law on July 4th allows individuals to receive a dollar for dollar tax credit for donations of up to $1,700 per year to scholarship granting organizations (SGOs) offering K-12 scholarships.

 Q: How many tax credits would be available?